What causes the lovely pattern of this sheltie is not a color gene but a modifier to any base color that a Sheltie may inherit.

 I came to the conclusion that she is not a cryptic but probably both she and the sire are white factored (called piebald in other breeds).
 Although, strangely enough she has the same red eye reflection in photos that only merle dogs have.

 OK Hope, you got some 'splaining to do!

-A modifier of the merle gene is the harlequin gene which turn the areas that are merle into pure white.
-Harlequin is a dominant gene.
-It is extremely rare in Shelties and may be non-existent at this point in time.
+Harlequin is a dominant gene but is extremely rare in Shelties and may be non-existent at this point in time.